opea-project/docs/community/rfcs/agent_design/RFC_agent.md

 ```

 ![alt text](image-4.png)

 Fig.2.
 The relation connection inside a message group

 In a "MessageGroup", specific "Roles" utilize "MegaServices" and "Microservices" to perform targeted "Actions".
 A designated "Role" acts as a wrapper, establishing the "MessageGroup" environment and orchestrating the use of both "MicroServices" and "MegaServices" to execute actions.

 Consequently, it is essential to clearly define the "Roles" and "Actions" within a "MessageGroup".
 The design of a "Role" involves detailing the "Actions" and setting up link relationships between services.
 We can develop a series of "Microservices" or "MegaServices" to serve as the potential "Actions".
 These services are connected through edges that can be either unidirectional or bidirectional, allowing each "Role" to sequentially execute commands.

-Figure 2 presents a toy demonstration of a reflective agent featuring two roles: "Generation" and "Reflection".
+Fig.2 presents a toy demonstration of a reflective agent featuring two roles: "Generation" and "Reflection".
 The "Generation" role, constructed from mega and microservices, takes user input to produce a response.
 Subsequently, the "Reflection" role observes this output, providing critical feedback on the results.
 This feedback is relayed back to the "Generation" role to refine the initial output.

 To achieve this architecture, we need to define a wrapper "Role" that integrates and manages the micro/mega-services effectively.
 ```python